-Focus Area Objectives and Review Scope 1 Objectives General plant description, defence in depth, safety goals and objectives, dose acceptance criteria to understand the overall layout of the plant and general operation of key systems important to safety to determine, with reasonable confidence, whether the provisions made in the design are meeting CNSC expectations and regulatory requirements as they pertain to defence in depth, safety goals and objectives, and dose acceptance criteria Review Scope general plant description and layout (operation of key plant systems important to safety) • how defence-in-depth principles are being applied in the design such that safety objectives and goals (dose acceptance criteria, and safety goals) will be met in the design for all plant states from normal operation to beyond design basis accidents 2 Objectives Classification of structures systems, and components (SSCs) • to determine, with reasonable confidence, whether the provisions made in the design, as it is evolving, are meeting the CNSC expectations and regulatory requirements as they pertain to safety classification of SSCs and requirements for other specific classifications (e.g., seismic and environmental qualification) Review Scope the safety classification principles, approach & acceptance criteria how safety classification is tied to codes and standards (e.g. pressure boundary, seismic, etc.) review of safety classification of example SSCs 3 Objectives Reactor core nuclear design to confirm that the vendor understands CNSC expectations and regulatory requirements as they pertain to reactor core nuclear design to confirm that the design, as it is evolving, is meeting CNSC expectations for reactor core nuclear design to confirm that the vendor has, with a reasonable level of assurance, demonstrated that the safety principles, such as inherent safety features, single failure criterion and defence in depth, would be met by the core design Review Scope the description of the physical core design (geometry, materials, etc.) models and calculation methods used including uncertainties analysis verification to support the design operation limits and conditions for core, core instrumentation and contra and nuclear fuel physics and reactivity coefficients including effects or power coefficien reactivity (PCR) core response in accident analysis power control (to ensure compliance with the design requirements, specifically on linear element rating), including aspects of loss of reactivity control supporting research and development programs 4 Fuel design and qualification to confirm that the vendor understands CNSC expectations and regulater requirements as they pertain to fuel design to confirm that fuel design is addressing CNSC expectations related to f design including fuel performance, operation/safety limits, fuel handling and storage aspects Review Scope mechanical and thermal hydraulic design of fuel elements and assemblis (for example, geometry, materials) the overall programs of the qualification of the fuel design for normal operations and postulated accidents manufacturing aspects for the qualification of fission gas models and plenum volume design) design tools (for example, computer codes) used, including verification and validation uncertainties analysis safety limits for fuel analyses of fuel responses to accidents Focus Area Objectives and Review Scope 4 Fuel design and qualification b) to confirm that the vendor understands CNSC expectations and regulated requirements as they pertain to fuel design to confirm that fuel design is addressing CNSC expectations related to f design including fuel performance, operation/safety limits, fuel handling and storage aspects Review Scope mechanical and thermal hydraulic design of fuel elements and assemblis (for example, geometry, materials) the overall programs of the qualification of the fuel design for normal operations and postulated accidents manufacturing aspects of the fuel design including material properties the database in support of normal operation and postulated accidents (including assessments for the qualification of fission gas models and plenum volume design) design tools (for example, computer codes) used, including verification and validation uncertainties analysis safety limits for fuel analyses of fuel responses to accidents verification to support the design operation limits and conditions for core, core instrumentation and control. and nuclear fuel physics and reactivity coefficients including effects or power coefficient of reactivity (PCR) core response in accident analysis power control (to ensure compliance with the design requirements, specifically on linear element rating), including aspects of loss of reactivity control Fuel design and qualification to confirm that the vendor understands CNSC expectations and regulated requirements as they pertain to fuel design to confirm that fuel design is addressing CNSC expectations related to f design including fuel performance, operation/safety limits, fuel handling and storage aspects Review Scope mechanical and thermal hydraulic design of fuel elements and assemblis (for example, geometry, materials) the overall programs of the qualification of the fuel design for normal operations and postulated accidents manufacturing aspects of the fuel design including material properties the database in support of normal operation and postulated accidents (including assessments for the qualification of fission gas models and plenum volume design) design tools (for example, computer codes) used, including verification and validation uncertainties analysis safety limits for fuel analyses of fuel responses to accidents 4 mechanical and thermal hydraulic design of fuel elements and assemblic (for example, geometry, materials) the overall programs of the qualification of the fuel design for normal operations and postulated accidents manufacturing aspects of the fuel design including material properties the database in support of normal operation and postulated accidents (including assessments for the qualification of fission gas models and plenum volume design) design tools (for example, computer codes) used, including verification and validation uncertainties analysis safety limits for fuel analyses of fuel responses to accidents Fuel design and to confirm that the vendor understands CNSC expectations and regulatory requirements as they pertain to fuel design to confirm that fuel design is addressing CNSC expectations related to fuel design including fuel performance, operation/safety limits, fuel handling and storage aspects normal operation to BDBAs) and the reactor coolant (e.g., chemistry) operation and safety limits and conditions for fuel high level description of fuel handling aspects system(s) for detecting defect fuel storage capacity for fresh and irradiated fuel mechanical and thermal hydraulic design of fuel elements and assemblies (for example, geometry, materials) the overall programs of the qualification of the fuel design for normal operations and postulated accidents manufacturing aspects of the fuel design including material properties the database in support of normal operation and postulated accidents (including assessments for the qualification of fission gas models and plenum volume design) design tools (for example, computer codes) used, including verification and validation uncertainties analysis safety limits for fuel analyses of fuel responses to accidents fuel interaction with other reactor components for all plant states (from normal operation to BDBAs) and the reactor coolant (e.g., chemistry) operation and safety limits and conditions for fuel high level description of fuel handling aspects system(s) for detecting defect fuel
+Focus area Objectives and review scope 1 Objectives General plant description, defence in depth, safety goals and objectives, dose acceptance criteria To understand the overall layout of the reactor and general operation of key systems important to safety To determine, with reasonable confidence, if the provisions made in the design are meeting CNSC expectations and regulatory requirements as they pertain to defence in depth, safety goals and objectives, and dose acceptance criteria Review scope General reactor design description and layout (operation of key systems important to safety) How defence-in-depth principles are being applied in the design such that safety objectives and goals (dose acceptance criteria, and safety goals) will be met in the design for all plant states from normal operation to beyond-design-basis accidents (BDBAs) 2 Objectives Classification of structures systems, and components (SSCs) • To determine, with reasonable confidence, if the provisions made in the design, as it is evolving, are meeting CNSC expectations and regulatory requirements as they pertain to safety classification of SSCs and requirements for other specific classifications (e.g., seismic and environmental qualification) Review scope Safety classification principles, approach and acceptance criteria How safety classification is tied to codes and standards (e.g. pressure boundary, seismic, etc.) Review of safety classification of example SSCs 3 Objectives Reactor core nuclear design To confirm that the vendor understands CNSC expectations and regulatory requirements as they pertain to reactor core nuclear design To confirm that the design, as it is evolving, is meeting CNSC expectations for reactor core nuclear design To confirm that the vendor has, with a reasonable level of assurance, demonstrated that the safety principles, such as inherent safety features, single failure criterion and defence in depth, would be met by the core design Review scope Description of the physical core design (geometry, materials, etc.) Models and calculation methods used including uncertainties analysis

+Focus area Objectives and review scope Tools used for physics design and analysis including toolset validation and verification to support the design Operation limits and conditions for core, core instrumentation and control. and nuclear fuel Physics and reactivity coefficients including effects or power coefficient of reactivity Core response in accident analysis Power control (to ensure compliance with the design requirements, specifically on linear element rating), including aspects of loss of reactivity control Support for research and development programs 4 Objectives Fuel design and To confirm that the vendor understands CNSC expectations and qualification regulatory requirements as they pertain to fuel design To confirm that fuel design is addressing CNSC expectations related to fuel design including fuel performance, operation/safety limits, fuel handling and storage aspects Review scope Mechanical and thermal hydraulic design of fuel elements and assemblies (for example, geometry, materials) Overall programs of the qualification of the fuel design for normal operations and postulated accidents Manufacturing aspects of the fuel design, including material properties The database in support of normal operation and postulated accidents (including assessments for the qualification of fission gas models and plenum volume design) Design tools (for example, computer codes) used, including verification and validation Uncertainty analysis Safety limits for fuel Analyses of fuel responses to accidents Fuel interaction with other reactor components for all plant states (from normal operation to BDBAs) and the reactor coolant (e.g., chemistry) Operation and safety limits and conditions for fuel High-level description of fuel handling aspects System(s) for detecting defect fuel Storage capacity for fresh and irradiated fuel Supporting research and development programs